Published: Jul 15, 2020Time to read: 5mins Category: Recruitment

 Preparing Employees to Run on Your Fast Track: 10 Onboarding Best Practices

 A good onboarding program is key to retaining your staff.
 Get it right and you’ll have happy employees who stay with your company, providing value and expertise, for years to come.
-Get it wrong and they could be out the door in less than a year.
+Get it wrong and they could be out the door in less than a year, leaving you to start recruiting from scratch.
 Find out how to elevate your employee onboarding experience with these 10 onboarding best practices.

 Let’s say that after weeks of searching you find and successfully win the bid for the horse you believe could win the Kentucky Derby.
 You bring it home and put it in a beautiful stable, and nourish its growth with super-food grains and the best veterinary healthcare available.
 Then, you point it toward a pasture and tell the horse to “run!”.
 Is that a horse that’s going to win at Churchill Downs?